bgirardot-np/tm3-docs/chapter1.md

 * Most buildings are rectangular, after drawing the outline, **use the 's' key in the iD web editor to "square" the corners**
 * For round buildings use the 'o' key in the iD editor to create a round building.
 * Many buildings are very close to each other but do not actually touch each other.
 Try to map as close as possible without overlap or accidentally connecting to roads or residential area outlines.
 In the iD web editor, holding down the "alt" key will keep nodes from "snapping" to each other and accidentally connecting.
 Zoom in to make this easier.
-* **Only if you have personal, direct information about a building**, please add that information to the building, like the name or type of building (hospital, school, gas station, etc.)"
+* **Only if you have personal, direct information about a building**, please add that information to the building, like the name or type of building (hospital, school, gas station, etc.)